The Solid Waste Division handles all services associated with garbage, recycling, and food/yard waste collection, processing, and disposal.

 Kirkland Environmental Services Blog

-2015 Recycling Guides have been mailed to residents - please keep yours as a reference!
-We have made a couple changes to our recycling service in 2015.
-Plastic bags and aluminum foil are no longer accepted in your curbside recycle bins and dumpsters.
-Plastic bags can still be recycled at drop points throughout the region
+In 2015, plastic bags and aluminum foil are no longer accepted in curbside recycle bins and dumpsters.
+Plastic bags can still be recycled at regional drop points

-(in Kirkland, the Parkplace QFC and Totem Lake Fred Meyer) as well as at Styrofest.
+(including the Parkplace QFC and Totem Lake Fred Meyer) and at StyroFest.
 Aluminum foil should be thrown away.
-We changed these policies to make our recycling process more efficient.
-Plastic bags jam the sorting machines at the recycling plant multiple times a day.
-Aluminum foil burns up in processing, according to our recyclers, and is usually food-soiled anyway.
+We stopped accepting these items curbside because plastic bags jam the recycling plant and aluminum foil burns up in processing.

-, allows residents and business to recycle CFLs and other fluorescent light bulbs for free.
-Drop up to ten small CFL bulbs daily at Kirkland City Hall, any Bartell Drugs, or the Bridle Trails Ace Hardware.
-Fluorescent tube lights are also accepted at Ace Hardware.
+, allows residents and businesses to recycle CFLs and other fluorescent lightbulbs for free.
+Drop up to 10 CFL bulbs daily at Kirkland City Hall, any Bartell Drugs, or the Bridle Trails Ace Hardware, as well as collection sites throughout the state.
+Fluorescent tube lights are also accepted at the Bridle Trails Ace Hardware.
+Learn more about the LightRecycle program on our blog

 Street.
 Citizens can anonymously dispose of their unused prescription drugs Monday through Friday between 7 a.m. and 5 p.m.